A series and B series

-In metaphysics, A series and B series are two different descriptions of the temporal ordering relation among events.
+In metaphysics, the A series and the B series are two different descriptions of the temporal ordering relation among events.
 The two series differ principally in their use of tense to describe the temporal relation between events and the resulting ontological implications regarding time.

 John McTaggart introduced these terms in 1908, in an argument for the unreality of time.
 They are now commonly used by contemporary philosophers of time.

 History

 Metaphysical debate about temporal orderings reaches back to the ancient Greek philosophers Heraclitus and Parmenides.
 Parmenides thought that reality is timeless and unchanging.
 Heraclitus, in contrast, believed that the world is a process of ceaseless change, flux and decay.
-Reality for Heraclitus is dynamic and ephemeral.
-Indeed, the world is so fleeting, according to Heraclitus, that it is impossible to step twice into the same river.
+Reality for Heraclitus is dynamic and ephemeral, in a state of constant flux, as in his famous statement that it is impossible to step twice into the same river (since the river is flowing).

 McTaggart's series

 McTaggart distinguished the ancient conceptions as a set of relations.
 According to McTaggart, there are two distinct modes in which all events can be ordered in time.